 The amalgamation of the two Catholic Parishes was formalised in September 2017 with Bishop John officially re-naming it as The Catholic Parish of the Sacred Heart Darwen, with St Joseph’s Church and St Edward’s Church.

-Fr Peter left Darwen on 10th September 2017 to move to the Parish of Good Shepherd Pendle.
+Mgr Peter Wilkinson left Darwen on 10th September 2017 to move to the Parish of Good Shepherd Pendle.
 Fr Brian Kealey was appointed new Parish Priest of Darwen on 17th September 2017.